St. Charles Borromeo

 A True Pastor Amid the Plague

 Sickness came to Milan in the form of the bubonic plague in 1576.
 To worsen things, famine also broke out throughout the area.
 During the height of the plague, civil authorities fled, while Archbishop Borromeo stayed in the city.
-He rushed from house to house, fed the hungry, helped those in need, ministered to the sick and the dying and buried the dead.
-He put the Gospel of God’s love into action.
+He rushed from house to house, fed the hungry, helped those in need, ministered to the sick and dying, and buried the dead.
+He put the gospel of God’s love into action.

 His unceasing work and the burdens of his office began to affect Archbishop Borromeo’s health.
 In 1854, he himself got sick and died at the age of 46.
 He had spent his life showing his flock what the love of God looks like.